SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 9. **State Persistence**: Using a local JSON file to track last used template and posting times
 10. **Schedule Regeneration**: Creating new schedules at midnight each day based on the current day's optimal times
 11. **Production Deployment**: Recommending PM2 for running the scheduler in production environments
+12. **Immediate Scheduling**: Always scheduling posts at script startup, regardless of existing schedules
+13. **Full Schedule Usage**: Using all optimal posting times defined for each day without limitation
+14. **Unique Time Slot Assignment**: Ensuring each optimal time slot is used exactly once for better distribution
-12. **Template Design**: Created motivation-accent template with a clean cream background, bold typography, and highlighted words
+15. **Template Design**: Created motivation-accent template with a clean cream background, bold typography, and highlighted words
-13. **Word Highlighting**: Implementing automatic extraction and highlighting of first words from emotionalHook and actionStep
+16. **Word Highlighting**: Implementing automatic extraction and highlighting of first words from emotionalHook and actionStep
-14. **Visual Elements**: Using accent dot, arrow, and black dots for visual interest and modern aesthetic
+17. **Visual Elements**: Using accent dot, arrow, and black dots for visual interest and modern aesthetic
-15. **Previous Template Design**: Created self-love-gradient template with a soothing gradient background and premium typography
+18. **Previous Template Design**: Created self-love-gradient template with a soothing gradient background and premium typography
-16. **Font Selection**: Using Outfit for motivation-accent template; using Playfair Display, Great Vibes, and Cormorant Garamond for self-love-gradient template
+19. **Font Selection**: Using Outfit for motivation-accent template; using Playfair Display, Great Vibes, and Cormorant Garamond for self-love-gradient template
-17. **Layout Design**: Positioned handle name at the top, emotionalReward below main text, and date at the bottom
+20. **Layout Design**: Positioned handle name at the top, emotionalReward below main text, and date at the bottom
-18. **Responsive Design**: Implemented dynamic font sizing to accommodate various content lengths
+21. **Responsive Design**: Implemented dynamic font sizing to accommodate various content lengths
-19. **Cloud Image Hosting**: Integrated Cloudinary for reliable image hosting before posting to Instagram
+22. **Cloud Image Hosting**: Integrated Cloudinary for reliable image hosting before posting to Instagram
-20. **Instagram API Approach**: Implemented separate functions for carousel and single image posting to handle Instagram's API requirements correctly
+23. **Instagram API Approach**: Implemented separate functions for carousel and single image posting to handle Instagram's API requirements correctly
-21. **Brand Messaging**: Updated template heading to better reflect brand voice ("Fix your life in 5 minutes")
+24. **Brand Messaging**: Updated template heading to better reflect brand voice ("Fix your life in 5 minutes")
-22. **Offline Capability**: Added mock mode to ensure the script can function without external AI services
+25. **Offline Capability**: Added mock mode to ensure the script can function without external AI services
-23. **Graceful Degradation**: Implemented automatic fallback to predefined templates when AI service fails
+26. **Graceful Degradation**: Implemented automatic fallback to predefined templates when AI service fails
-24. **Topic-Specific Templates**: Created custom templates for common topics to ensure quality content
+27. **Topic-Specific Templates**: Created custom templates for common topics to ensure quality content
-25. **End-to-End Automation**: Created a single script to handle the entire process from content generation to Instagram posting
+28. **End-to-End Automation**: Created a single script to handle the entire process from content generation to Instagram posting
-26. **Command-Line Interface**: Implemented a flexible CLI with options to control topic, template, and posting behavior
+29. **Command-Line Interface**: Implemented a flexible CLI with options to control topic, template, and posting behavior
-27. **Emotional Content Structure**: Standardized the emotional content format with three components - hook, action step, and reward
+30. **Emotional Content Structure**: Standardized the emotional content format with three components - hook, action step, and reward
-28. **System Prompt Design**: Created a detailed system prompt for emotional content generation that emphasizes concise, actionable advice
+31. **System Prompt Design**: Created a detailed system prompt for emotional content generation that emphasizes concise, actionable advice
-29. **Content Structure**: Using hooks, action steps, and rewards for the emotional structure format
+32. **Content Structure**: Using hooks, action steps, and rewards for the emotional structure format
-30. **Image Generation**: Using Puppeteer for headless browser rendering
+33. **Image Generation**: Using Puppeteer for headless browser rendering
-31. **Social Media Integration**: Enhanced Instagram carousel posting for multi-image content
+34. **Social Media Integration**: Enhanced Instagram carousel posting for multi-image content
-32. **Emotional Themes**: Implemented support for various emotional themes in templates
+35. **Emotional Themes**: Implemented support for various emotional themes in templates
-33. **Inline Styles**: Used inline styles in the EJS template to avoid CSS parsing issues
+36. **Inline Styles**: Used inline styles in the EJS template to avoid CSS parsing issues
-34. **Content Generation Service**: Used TypeScript interfaces for better type safety
+37. **Content Generation Service**: Used TypeScript interfaces for better type safety
-35. **JSON Extraction**: Implemented JSON extraction for cases where the AI might add extra text
+38. **JSON Extraction**: Implemented JSON extraction for cases where the AI might add extra text
-36. **Error Handling**: Added error handling for all potential failure points
+39. **Error Handling**: Added error handling for all potential failure points
-37. **Structured Content Generation**: Created a specialized method for generating structured content
+40. **Structured Content Generation**: Created a specialized method for generating structured content
-38. **Compatibility**: Maintained compatibility with the existing AiServiceClient
+41. **Compatibility**: Maintained compatibility with the existing AiServiceClient

 ## Next Steps